StefiOs/Python_Shapes/README.md

 This python program helps a user create an estimate for customers.
 There are three types of rooms that customers might have: square, rectangle and circle.The program should ask for the customer’s name and address.
 Then ask for the dimensions of the room.
 It should determine the price to put flooring in the room.

-* Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2

 This program makes use of:
--print function
+* rint function
--eval input print statements
+* eval input print statements
--variables
+* variables
--print function optional arguments
+* print function optional arguments